 The judge or officer conducting the interview takes a number of factors into consideration when evaluating your case.
 This includes your fear of persecution, home conditions, past criminal history, etc. An asylum lawyer can better explain the factors that may be of relevance to your case.

 Do I Need An Attorney?

-At Law Offices of Shilpa Malik, we have successfully helped many clients obtain asylum in the U.S. at all stages of the asylum process.
+At SGM Law Group, we have successfully helped many clients obtain asylum in the U.S. at all stages of the asylum process.
 Our attorneys can explain the definition of a refugee and the qualifications you need to meet in order to be granted asylum.
 We have successfully obtained asylum for people from many countries, allowing them to legally reside in the United States.
-We are dedicated to both helping people escape persecution in their home countries, and securing them a safe haven here in the U.S.
+We are dedicated to both helping people escape persecution in their home countries as well as securing them a safe haven here in the U.S.